rodney-e-harris/ClassChat/README.md

 # ClassChat
-ClassChat is a simple C#/.Net system designed to be used for communications and discussions among students in a class.
+ClassChat is a C#/.Net system designed to be used for communications and discussions among students in a class.
 The system utilizes Client–Server Communication using TCP/IP, Multi-Thread Communication and Client-Client Communication to transmit encrypted messages.

 This project was created using the JetBrains Rider 2022.2.2 IDE and I used C# 10 and .NET 6.0.
 To run the program with dotnet, you would need to install the proper dotnet SDK from the Microsoft